These Republicans could doom their party's health care bill

 Republican leadership has been busy trying to secure the 216 votes necessary to pass the bill, which means they can lose the support of only 21 Republicans.
 They've made modifications to accommodate both conservative and moderate Republicans who opposed the bill, though those tweaks were panned by physicians' organizations and right-wing groups alike.

-Here's a list of the House Republicans who are either against the bill or leaning against it:
+Here are the House Republicans who are either against the bill or leaning against it.
+NBC News will update this list:

 Jim Jordan (R-OH)